Avarsas/Avarsa-Rendering/README.md

 - Thats it enjoy it 🎉

 ## Details
-To render a piece we will use Three js and GLSL with HTMl to render your NFT on the browser.
+To render a piece we will use Three js and GLSL with HTML to render your NFT on the browser.
 All tokens and rendering code are hosted on IPFS therefore you can access the code URL from the blockchain once the mint is over as promised to avoid cheating.

+### Files explanation
+1. 'Pick Your Data From Here' folder is where you get you NFT data from, example 4.json , 1210.json, ...
+2. fragment.js and vertex.js and Plane.js files are combined together with the data file(4.json, 1210.json, ...) to generate your Avarsa
+3. three.module.js and OrbitControls.js are helpers to render your NFT
+4. index.html is where we link our code to the browser canvas
+5. renderer.js is the main rendering file that you want to interact with(to change the NFT edition and quality)

-### You can access it once the mint is over by doing the following
+### You can access the files once the mint is over by doing the following
 - Go to the smart contract: https://snowtrace.io/address/0xfe324688283b527e91cb85f17e6ac16684e66044#readContract
-- Read the tokenURI and it will return the data of your token example : https://gateway.pinata.cloud/ipfs/sjsugbfGFJydsJUE982KJufGFGlh87F/4.json
+- Read the tokenURI and it will return the data of your token, tokenURI example : https://gateway.pinata.cloud/ipfs/sjsugbfGFJydsJUE982KJufGFGlh87F/4.json
 - The code will be hosted as follow : https://gateway.pinata.cloud/ipfs/sjsugbfGFJydsJUE982KJufGFGlh87F/vertex.js
 - https://gateway.pinata.cloud/ipfs/sjsugbfGFJydsJUE982KJufGFGlh87F/fragment.js
 - https://gateway.pinata.cloud/ipfs/sjsugbfGFJydsJUE982KJufGFGlh87F/Plane.js